Serruhb/ETL-Project/README.md

 * Rename columns to fit the tables created in the database.

+* Handle any duplicates.

-* Handle any duplicates.oSet index to the previously created primary key.
+* Set index to the previously created primary key.

 ## Load